 Possible health benefits of consuming kale

-Studies have shown that type 1 diabetics who consume high-fiber diets have lower blood glucose levels and type 2 diabetics may have improved blood sugar, lipids and insulin levels.
-One cup of chopped fresh kale provides about 2.6 grams of fiber.
+Studies have shown that people with type 1 diabetes who consume high-fiber diets have lower blood glucose levels and that people with type 2 diabetes may have improved blood sugar, lipids and insulin levels on a high-fiber diet.
+One cup of chopped fresh kale (about 16 grams) provides 0.6 grams of fiber.
+A cup of cooked kale (about 130 grams) provides 2.6 grams of fiber.

 The Dietary Guidelines for Americans recommends 21-25 g/day for women and 30-38 g/day for men.